torvalds/linux/Documentation/admin-guide/bug-bisect.rst

 	$ git bisect bad

-  depending if the bug happened on the changeset you're testing
+  depending if the  happened on the changeset you're testing
-- After some interactions, git bisect will give you the changeset that likely caused the bug.
+- After some interactions, git bisect will give you the changeset that likely caused the .

 - For example, if you know that the current version is bad, and version 4.8 is good, you could do::